Nursery - Erie Campus

 One of the big reasons our Nursery is such terrific place for little ones is because we have wonderful volunteers.
 All volunteers have been carefully screened by church staff and have completed background checks.
 Having enough volunteers ensures that each child gets plenty of friendly, personal attention.
 If your child shares in the use of the nursery facilities, we urge you to also share in the responsibility of adequate and quality nursery care by signing up to help staff our nursery program.
 Parents are encouraged to volunteer at-least three times per quarter; a sign-up sheet is available each week.

-Please do not hesitate to speak to Aja Tibbs, our Director of Children's Ministry at the Erie Campus, if you have any questions or suggestions for improvement in our Nursery.
+Please do not hesitate to speak to Sarah White, our Interim Children's Ministry at the Erie Campus, if you have any questions or suggestions for improvement in our Nursery.
 You can find contact information for each of our staff members on our staff page.

 In case of a fire alarm, please meet your child in the parking lot area at the front entrance not in the Nursery!
 We have an evacuation plan in place.
 Any congestion in the hall would hinder our escape route.